Apostrophes are used to show possession, plurality, and word contractions.

 - The bear held a salmon in its paws. (not it’s, which is the contraction for it is).

 Some style guides recommend using ‘s to form certain plurals, such as with capital letter abbreviations, and numbers used as nouns (as with dates), while other style guides recommend using only an apostrophe.
-Follow the style manual or policy of your school or organization if you’re not sure, and be consistent in your writing.

 - “Children need to master the three Rs.”
 (Chicago Manual of Style)